The-Wishlist-Co/docs/wishlistSvcAPI.md

 ```

 ## Update WishlistItems

-Below APIs provide mechanisms to update wishlist items.
-Retailer may choose the most appropriate API that suite their circumstance.
+The APIs below provide mechanisms to update wishlist items.
+The retailer may choose the most appropriate API to suit their circumstances.

 ### Update a Wishlist Item

-Update a wishlist item, for example to change the selected variant.
+Update a wishlist item (for example to change the chosen variant).
 Developer must supply either the wishlist ID and item ID (both internal TWC values) or the wishlistRef and itemRef (both retailer's own identifiers).

-Note that itemRef is the client's unique identifier for a wishlist item associated with a single wishlist.
+Note that itemRef is the client's unique identifier for a wishlist item associated with a wishlist item.
 It is NOT the productRef, which typically could be the retailer's product SKU.

 If the variant is being changed, then the original variant ID (TWC internal ID) must also be provided.

 | Endpoint| ```/api/wishlist/items```|
 |-----------|---------------|